paypal/skipto/README.md

 ## Version History

 ### Version 4.0.3
+* Fixed bug in using role description as a class name for menuitem
 * Fixed bug in setting `menuTextColor` property.
 * Updated documentation.
 * Removed some unused class names from action menu items.